jasonsturges/openfl-haxe-benchmark/README.md

             }
         }

-This means your "Test Function 1" test will tested 4-iterations, and each iteration will loop inside the function 10,000,000 times.
+This means your "Test Function 1" test will be tested 4-iterations, and each iteration will loop inside the function 10,000,000 times.

 Likewise, exactly the same thing will happen for the second test defined: "Test Function 2".

-Alltogether your test suite class should look like:
+Altogether your test suite class should look like:

     package tests;